kdkrle/library_management/README.md

 _Picture 9: Reservation_

+Reservations last seven days.
+After that period they are automatically cancelled.

 The reservation window, in addition to having the logo and title at the top, also has the member's name written on it.